mafidfrontend/mafidsportfolio/README.md

 ## 📝 Description

-**3D Portfolio** is a well-designed and fully functional portfolio website that is built with React.js and Three.js.
+**Portfolio** is a well-designed and fully functional portfolio website that is built with React.js.
 It is a fully responsive website that works well on all devices.

 <details><summary><b>Folder Structure</b></summary>